Quite Complete Real Closed fields: Height and Depth

-\begin{definition} Let $K$ be a real closed field. \begin{enumerate} \item The {\em height} of $K$, $h(K)$, is the least ordinal $\alpha$ for which we can find a continuous increasing sequence $K_i$ ($i\le \alpha$) of real closed fields with $K_0$ countable, $K_\alpha=K$, and $K_{i+1}$ generated over $K_i$, as a real closed field, by a set of realizations of cuts which is independent. [[we could have chosen $K_0$ as the algebraic members of $K$]] \item Let $h^+(K)$ be $\max(|h(K)|^+,\aleph_1)$ \end{enumerate} \end{definition}
+1) The {\em height} of $K$, $h(K)$, is the least ordinal $\alpha$ for which we can find a continuous increasing sequence $K_i$ ($i\le \alpha$) of real closed fields with $K_0$ countable, $K_\alpha=K$, and $K_{i+1}$ generated over $K_i$, as a real closed field, by a set of realizations of a family of cuts which is independent.